Chandan9898Kumar/maching_coding/src/JavaScript/System_Design/README.md

 You might want to write these fields near the components which owns them in your architecture diagram.

+`When discussing data models in a front-end system design interview, you need to focus on how data will be structured, managed, and flow through your application.
+Here are the key considerations and questions to ask:`

+**Key Considerations in Data Model Design**

+1. `Component State Management`
+    a.
+What data needs to be stored in each component?

+    b.
+Which state management approach is appropriate (local state, context, Redux, etc.)?

+    c.
+How will state be shared between components?

+2. `Data Types and Structures`

+    a.
+What are the primary entities in the application?

+    b.
+What properties/fields does each entity have?

+    c.
+What are the relationships between different data entities?

+3. `Data Flow`

+    a.
+How does data flow between components?

+    b.
+Where should data transformations happen?

+    c.
+How will you handle derived state?

+4. `Data Persistence`

+    a.
+What data needs to be persisted locally (localStorage, sessionStorage)?

+    b.
+What data is server-originated vs. client-only?

+    c.
+How will you handle offline capabilities if needed?

+5. `Data Synchronization`

+    a.
+How will you keep client and server data in sync?

+    b.
+How will you handle optimistic updates?

+    c.
+What's the strategy for conflict resolution?

+**Questions to Ask as a Front-End Developer**

+1. `About Data Sources`

+    "What are the primary data entities we need to work with?"

+    "Where does the data originate from?
+APIs, user input, or both?"

+    "What's the expected response format from the backend APIs?"

+2. `About State Management`

+    "How complex is the state management requirement?
+Do we need a global state solution?"

+    "Which components need to share state, and which can maintain isolated state?"

+    "Are there any performance concerns with the amount of data we'll be handling?"

+3. `About Data Flow`

+    "How frequently will the data change?
+Do we need real-time updates?"

+    "What's the expected user flow, and how does that impact data requirements?"

+    "Are there any complex data transformations needed between API responses and UI display?"

+4. `About Caching and Performance`

+    "What data should be cached on the client side?"

+    "How long should cached data be considered valid?"

+    "Are there any large data sets that might require pagination or virtualization?"

+5. `About Data Validation`

+    "What validation rules need to be applied to user inputs?"

+    "Should validation happen on the client side, server side, or both?"

+    "How should validation errors be communicated to users?"

+6. `About Error Handling`

+    "How should we handle API failures or data loading errors?"

+    "What fallback data should be displayed when primary data is unavailable?"

+    "Are there any specific error states we need to account for?"

+7. `About Data Security`

+    "Is there any sensitive data that requires special handling?"

+    "Are there any data privacy concerns we need to address?"

+    "What authentication/authorization requirements impact our data model?"

+8. `About Scalability`

+    "How might the data model need to evolve as the application grows?"

+    "Are there any foreseeable changes to the data structure we should plan for?"

+    "How will our data model handle increasing amounts of data?"

 *Interface definition (API)*